JJ-cyber-prog/LoveAtFirstInsight_EDA/README.md

-# Python - Exploratory Data Analysis
+# Exploratory Data Analysis on Spotify Popular Tracks of 2023

-This program aims to perform an Exploratory Data Analysis on a dataset containing information about popular tracks on 2023's Most Streamed Spotify Songs.
-The program will utilize the pandas, matplotlib, and seaborn libraries to analyze, visualize, and interpret the data to extract meaningful insights about 2023's Most Streamed Spotify Songs.
+## Introduction
+This project explores a dataset of popular Spotify tracks in 2023.
+The project analyzes trends and insights into music popularity, genres, and other characteristics.
+We have the following questions to ponder:
+- Which genres, tracks, and artists are most popular?
+- What features contribute to a track's popularity?

 # Questions to ponder: